SakoDroid/telego/v2/README.md

 			}
 		})

 		//Sends the message along with the keyboard.
-		_, err := bot.AdvancedMode().ASendMessage(u.Message.Chat.Id, "hi to you too", "", u.Message.MessageId, false,false, nil, false, false, kb)
+		_, err := bot.AdvancedMode().ASendMessage(u.Message.Chat.Id, "hi to you too", "", u.Message.MessageId, 0, false, false, nil, false, false, kb)
 		if err != nil {
 			fmt.Println(err)
 		}
-	},"private")
+	}, "private")

+	go func() {
 		//Monitores any other update.
 (Updates that don't contain text message "hi" in a private chat) for {
-         update := <- updateChannel
+			update := <-updateChannel

 			//Some processing on the update
 		}
+	}()

+	bot.Run(true)
 }
 ```

 The result of the above code will be like this :